gecko-robotics/gecko/readme.md

 This draws many ideas from [ros](https://ros.org), but doesn't strickly always follow the API.
 It also pulls a lot from rospy.
 This library is step as:

-- There is no `roscore`, but rather publishers are found via simple multicast message calls
 - The gecko library is serialization independent.
 I have chosen `msgpack`, but you could swap it out for Google's `protobuf`.
     - All `zmq` interfaces are standarized on `zmq::message_t` as input/output